dotkom/vengeful-vineyard/README.md

 ```

 ### Installation for Frontend and Backend
 You need npm, poetry and Python3 installed on your computer.
+You also need docker for testing and running dev versions.

 * [Frontend](frontend/README.md)
 * [Backend](backend/README.md)